r-three/git-theta/README.md

 writing small installable packages that define and register a new checkpoint type.

-For first part development, instead of writing an external plugin, write the new checkpoint handler and add it to the `entry_points` dict of `setup.py`, you don't need to make your own package.
+Alternatively, plug-ins can be added directly to the `git-theta` package by adding the checkpoint handler to `checkpoints.py` and adding it to the `entry_points` dict of `setup.py`.